Jumbled Words and Sentences for Class 8

 → First, carefully read the entire jumbled word.
 Take note of each letter and its position.

-→ Then, look for any common prefixes or suffixes in the word.
+→ Then, search for any common prefixes or suffixes in the word.

 → Next, try to identify any recognisable root words.